EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/02-Setup/07-Setup-Dev-Env.md

     Open the `src\api\requirements.txt` file in the repo to review the required libraries and the versions that are being used.

-1. From the integrated terminal window in VS Code, run the following command to install the required libraries in your virtual environment:
+1. From the integrated terminal window in VS Code, run the following command to install the required libraries in your dev-container:

     ```bash title=""
     pip install -r requirements.txt